adsglass/NGram-ErrorDetection/README.md

 ### CLC FCE Dataset

-The project was built on the publically available Cambridge Learner Corpus (CLC) FCE Dataset made up of 1,244 written exam scripts taken from the Cambridge ESOL First Certificate in English (FCE) exam 2000-2001 (Yannakoudakis et al., 2011).
+The project was built on the publicly available Cambridge Learner Corpus (CLC) FCE Dataset made up of 1,244 written exam scripts taken from the Cambridge ESOL First Certificate in English (FCE) exam 2000-2001 (Yannakoudakis et al., 2011).
 The version used in this project was one adapted specifically for error detection purposes as developed by Rei & Yannakoudakis (2016).

-The dataset was pre-divided into training (1141 scripts)and test sets (97 scripts).
+The dataset was pre-divided into training (1141 scripts) and test sets (97 scripts).
 The scripts are separated first into tokens (words / punctuation) and then into sentences.
 Each token has a label classifying it as either correct 'c' or incorrect 'i'.

 ### Phrasefinder API and the Google Books NGram Viewer